 Aerospace engineering and operations certifications are offered through the National Institute for Aerospace Technology (NIAT), the American Institute of Aeronautics and Astronautics (AIAA), and the International Council of Aerospace Industries (ICAI).

-Aerospace engineering and operations technicians and technologists typically receive an entry-level salary ranging from $45,000 to $60,000 per year.
+Aerospace engineering and operations technicians and technologists typically receive an entry-level salary ranging from $45,000 to $60,000 annually.
 As experienced technicians and technologists attain higher levels of proficiency, they can expect to earn salaries ranging from $60,000 to $80,000 annually.
 In addition, those in the field can expect to receive salary increases and bonuses for exemplary performance.
-Employment opportunities for aerospace engineering and operations technicians and technologists are expected to increase over the next 10 years, making it an excellent career choice.
+Employment opportunities for aerospace engineering and operations technicians and technologists are expected to increase over the next ten years, making it an excellent career choice.

 Below are some employment trends for Aerospace Engineering and Operations Technologists and Technicians: